Cloture: History

 On 8 March 1917, during World War I, a rule allowing cloture of debate was adopted by the Senate by a vote of 76–3 at the urging of President Woodrow Wilson, after a group of 12 anti-war senators managed to kill a bill that would have allowed Wilson to arm merchant vessels in the face of unrestricted German submarine warfare.
+This effort was led by Republican Senators Henry Cabot Lodge and Charles Curtis.
 This was successfully invoked for the first time on 15 November 1919, during the 66th Congress, to end a filibuster on the Treaty of Versailles.

 The Senate's rules originally required a supermajority of two-thirds of all senators present and voting to invoke cloture.
-For example, if all 100 senators voted on a cloture motion, 67 affirmative votes were required to invoke cloture; however, if some senators were absent and only 80 senators voted, only 54 would have to vote in favor.
+For example, if all 100 senators voted on a cloture motion, 67 affirmative votes were required to invoke cloture.
+If some senators were absent and only 80 senators voted, only 54 would have to vote in favor.
 In the early years of the cloture rule, it proved very difficult to achieve this.
-The Senate tried 11 times between 1927 and 1962 to invoke cloture but failed each time.
+The Senate tried 11 times between 1927 and 1962 to invoke cloture, but failed each time.
 Filibuster use was particularly heavy by Democratic senators from southern states to block civil rights legislation.

 In 1975, the Democratic Senate majority, having achieved a net gain of four seats in the 1974 Senate elections to attain a strength of 61 (with an additional independent senator caucusing with them for a total of 62), reduced the necessary supermajority to three-fifths of senators duly chosen and sworn.
 In practice, most bills cannot become law without the support of 60 senators.